How to import and mark Ground Control Points (GCPs) - PIX4Dcatch

 Point Collection

-A ground control point (GCP) is a point whose coordinates are known.
-Their coordinates have been measured with traditional surveying methods or have been obtained by other sources (LiDAR, older maps of the area, Web Map Service).
+A ground control point (GCP) is a point with known coordinates.
+Their coordinates have been measured using reliable surveying methods or obtained from other sources (LiDAR, older area maps, Web Map Service).
 GCPs are used to georeference a project.
 For more information about Point Collections, click here.

 Measure GCPs

-GCPs can be measured directly by PIX4Dcatch when paired with a supported RTK device or GPS.
+GCPs can be measured using PIX4Dcatch when paired with a supported RTK device.

 Import GCPs to PIX4Dcatch